The Czech Republic is a civil law country with four primary forms for nongovernmental, not-for-profit organizations (NGOs):

 A. General Legal Forms

-Many types of legal entities may be used to create what is known in international parlance as an NGO.
+Many types of legal entities may be used to establish a not-for-profit organization.
 As in most civil law countries in Europe, the principal legal forms in the Czech Republic are associations and foundations.
 The Czech Republic also has several additional forms, including funds and public benefit corporations.

 Associations